flowline-io/sdk-hoarder-api/docs/BookmarksBookmarkIdPatch200Response.md

 ### NewBookmarksBookmarkIdPatch200Response

-`func NewBookmarksBookmarkIdPatch200Response(id string, createdAt string, archived bool, favourited bool, taggingStatus NullableString, ) *BookmarksBookmarkIdPatch200Response`
+`func NewBookmarksBookmarkIdPatch200Response(id string, createdAt string, modifiedAt NullableString, archived bool, favourited bool, taggingStatus NullableString, ) *BookmarksBookmarkIdPatch200Response`

 NewBookmarksBookmarkIdPatch200Response instantiates a new BookmarksBookmarkIdPatch200Response object
 This constructor will assign default values to properties that have it defined,